DDoSPedia is a glossary that focuses on network and

 definitions.
 It provides a central place for hard to find web-scattered

-Distributed Denial of Service attacks or DDoS attacks are a variant of Denial-of-Service attacks where an attacker or a group of attackers employ multiple machines to carry out a DoS attack simultaneously, therefore increasing its effectiveness and strength.
-The "army" carrying out the the attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a botnet
+are a variant of denial-of-service attacks in which an attacker or a group of attackers employs multiple machines to simultaneously carry out a DoS attack, thereby increasing its effectiveness and strength.
+The "army" carrying out the attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a

 There are many